Dragonmonk111/layer-sdk/packages/climb/README.md

 ## Requests / Responses

-Internally, Query methods turn the arguments into a struct which implements a Request trait.
+Internally, Query methods turn the arguments into a struct which implements a QueryRequest trait.

 [source code](./src/querier.rs#L52)